qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

 and no data value.

-This algorithm is intended for use as a means of extracting these useful properties to use as the input values to other algorithms in a model - eg to allow to pass an existing raster's pixel sizes over to a GDAL raster algorithm.
+This algorithm is intended for use as a means of extracting these useful properties to use as the input values to other algorithms in a model - e.g. to allow to pass an existing raster's pixel sizes over to a GDAL raster algorithm.

 Parameters